fosterbrereton/vistest/readme.md

 LLVM object file dumper.
 On macOS almost always requires the `--macho` flag in addition to whatever other flags you'd like to pass.

+Use `objdump --macho --demangle --syms /path/to/file.o` to see symbols and their attributes in an object file.
+Note that `.hidden` in a description means the symbol is private and will not be shared across DLL boundaries.
+Note that mangled names are required in an exported symbols list

 # Links

 These are listed in no particular order.
 NOTE: Clang supports all attributes defined for GCC.